 3. Increase the number of Recent Items

 The Mac does a great job keeping track of documents and apps that you’ve recently used, a far better job than Word and Excel and Photoshop do.
-I’m hoping you’re already using Recent Items (under the Apple Menu), and now I’m going to make it even better, by telling the Mac to track more items.
+I’m hoping you’re already using Recent Items (under the Apple Menu), and now we’re going to make it even better by telling the Mac to track more items.
 The default is ten: 10 documents, 10 servers, 10 apps.
 Change it to 20 (or more).
 Yes, you have to find a balance between the convenience of finding something in the Recent Items menu and the inconvenience of having a really long menu, but for me, I lean toward the convenience.
 Pick a big number and see how it goes.
 Prediction: you’ll like it.

 Note: the Recent Items menu won’t change instantly.
 If it was set to remember ten items, and you change it to 20, you will still see ten… until you use your Mac a bit more.
 Check back later and see if the list has grown.
-Basically, what you’re doing when you increase the number from 10 to 20 is you tell the Mac to NOT remove the oldest item in the list when you add an eleventh.
+Basically, what you’re doing when you increase the number from 10 to 20 is you tell the Mac to NOT remove the tenth item in the list when you add an eleventh.
 System Preferences/General/Recent Items: set to 20 or more.

 4. Show the Day of the Week and the Date in the menu bar

 How much time have you wasted wondering, “What’s the date?”
 Yes, you can click on the time in the menubar and get the date that way, but why not show it all the time?
 You can have it all: date, time, and the day of the week, all at a glance.
 It only takes two seconds to click the time, I know, I know, but those seconds add up.
 Do it once a day and that’s 730 seconds, or twelve whole minutes and change, per year.